ChromiaProject/postchain-eif/doc/contract/deployment.md

 The [ChromiaTokenBridge](./contracts/ChromiaTokenBridge.sol) is meant to be used for tokens that are native to Chromia.
 This contract overrides the deposit/withdraw functions to burn the ERC20 tokens on deposit and mint them on withdraw.
 This is done since the total available supply of tokens should be handled on the Chromia side, and to enable users to directly withdraw FT4 tokens to EVM without the need for tokens already being held in the contract.

 Each version of the bridge contract requires a validator contract to be deployed first.
-The are three types of validator contracts:
+There are three types of validator contracts:

 1. Manually updated validator
 2. Managed validator